spacebeam/core/README.md

 ### Add your own bot

-Place your bot to `--bot_dir` directory.
+Place your bot to `--bots` directory.
 Some of these are inspired by [SSCAIT rules](http://sscaitournament.com/index.php?action=rules).

 Use this structure: